Vegas-Oct-1-Sounds/Gunshot-Acoustics/Public/Points/Readme.md

 This directory contains information identifying audio points of interest within a video.
 Two formats are given, one for Sonic Visualiser, and one for Audacity.
 Each file is a text file whose name begins with a unique pnuemonic identifying the source of the information.
 The pnuemonic is followed by a short string identifying the type of information contained within the file followed by either “_aud.txt” for audacity or “.txt” for Sonic Visualiser.

-This short string identifying content type is:
+This short string identifying content type is:<\n>

 	“_muzzle”		    muzzle blast event
 	“_sonic”		    sonic shock wave event